 To be eligible for an HDB loan, check that you meet the following criteria:

-Citizenship– At least 1 buyer is a Singapore citizen
+Citizenship | – At least 1 buyer is a Singapore citizen |

-– $7,000 for singles buying a resale 5-room (or smaller) flat or a new 2-room Flexi flat in a non-mature estate
+Monthly income ceiling | – $14,000 for families – $21,000 for extended families – $7,000 for singles buying a resale 5-room (or smaller) flat or a new 2-room Flexi flat in a non-mature estate |

-– Have taken 1 housing loan from HDB.
-The last owned property is not a private residential property (local or overseas)
+Household status | – Have not previously taken 2 or more housing loans from HDB – Have taken 1 housing loan from HDB.
+The last owned property is not a private residential property (local or overseas) |

-Ownership– Must not own or have disposed of any private residential property in the 30 months before applying for an HDB Loan Eligibility (HLE) letter.
+Ownership | – Must not own or have disposed of any private residential property in the 30 months before applying for an HDB Loan Eligibility (HLE) letter. – Do not own more than 1 market/hawker stall or commercial/industrial property – If owns only 1 of the above, you must be operating the business there, and have no other sources of income |

 Find out more about the eligibility criteria for an HDB loan here.